Illinois Court Records

 What is a Search Warrant in Illinois?

-Considering the above rights, the state laid down the grounds for issuing search warrants in Illinois.
-According to 725 ILCS 5/108-3 (Illinois Compiled Statutes), any competent judge of jurisdiction may issue a search warrant where any person files a written complaint under oath or an affidavit which contains sufficient statements of facts to show probable cause and definitively describe the place or individual, or both to be searched and items to be seized.
-Illinois laws differ from other states as the law does not limit the ability to submit a written complaint to law enforcement agencies only but makes it a right all citizens can enforce.
+According to 725 ILCS 5/108-3 (Illinois Compiled Statutes), any competent judge of jurisdiction may issue a search warrant where any person files a written complaint under oath or an affidavit which contains sufficient statements of facts to show probable cause and definitively describe the place or individual, or both, to be searched and items to be seized.
+Illinois laws differ from those of other states, as the law does not limit the ability to submit a written complaint to law enforcement agencies but makes it a right all citizens can enforce.

 Under the law, the following are listed as items that can be listed in search warrants and subsequently seized:

-- Anny instrument which may form part of the evidence for the offense the warrant was issued in respect to contrabands, stolen items, or anything obtained illegally;
+- Any instrument that may form part of the evidence for the offense, such as contrabands, stolen items, or anything obtained illegally.

 - Any human fetus or corpse.